 - Community – STEM CONNECT Scholars, their mentors, and the grant’s Principal Investigators will work together to develop a community of Scholars who share an interest in learning mathematics and computer science.

-- Mentoring – Each STEM CONNECT Scholar will have a faculty mentor and a peer mentor in addition to staff advisers who are available to all majors.
-By developing a strong mentor – mentee relationship, Scholars will have both faculty and peers who are “on their side” as they progress through their college experience.
+- Mentoring – Each STEM CONNECT Scholar will have a faculty mentor in addition to staff advisers who are available to all majors.
+By developing a strong mentor – mentee relationship, Scholars will have faculty who are “on their side” as they progress through their college experience.

-- STEM CONNECT Seminar – The new student seminar and STEM CONNECT Seminar discussed above will contribute to the quality of the undergraduate experience enjoyed by STEM CONNECT Scholars.
+- STEM CONNECT Seminar – The STEM CONNECT Seminar discussed above will contribute to the quality of the undergraduate experience enjoyed by STEM CONNECT Scholars.

 - Campus Employment – While not a requirement, mentors will help Scholars apply for campus employment.
 At UNL, there are many opportunities for employment in the Departments of Mathematics and Computer Science and Engineering that enhance learning by integrating work and academic studies.
-In particular, as they progress towards upper class status, STEM CONNECT will provide employment opportunities as a Peer Mentor or a Learning Assistant in a STEM CONNECT course.
+In particular, as they progress toward upper class status, STEM CONNECT will provide employment opportunities as a STEM CONNECT study group mentor.

 - Undergraduate Research – UNL emphasizes undergraduate research opportunities with its UCARE program.
 Faculty mentors will encourage STEM CONNECT Scholars to apply for undergraduate research opportunities and support them with their applications.